Tulane Stadium: Seating expansion

 The Sugar Bowl proved to be a hit, and in response the north end was enclosed in 1937, creating a 49,000-seat horseshoe.
 In 1939, the north end and sides were double-decked, expanding capacity to 69,000.
-The south end was enclosed in 1947, expanding capacity to 80,735.
+The stadium became a bowl when the south end was enclosed in 1947, expanding capacity to 80,735.
 A seating adjustment in 1955 brought the stadium to its final capacity of 80,985.

-In its final configuration, the stadium included four concrete and steel sections (separated at the corners of the field), with a short steel upper deck wrapping around the sides and north end of the stadium.
+In its final configuration, the stadium was a concrete and steel bowl with four sections (separated at the corners of the field), and a short steel upper deck wrapping around the sides and north end of the stadium.
 The press box was located on the western side of the field, and the main gate (pictured above) was at the southern end of the field facing Willow Street.
 The support structure for the upper deck was entirely open, exposing the ramps and lattice work, and hiding the original brick facade underneath with the exception of the Willow Street end of the stadium.
 Lights were installed in 1957.

 The record attendance for the stadium was set on December 1, 1973, when 86,598 watched Tulane defeat in-state rival LSU 14–0, ending a 25-year winless streak for the Green Wave against the Bayou Bengals.
 It was the last installment of the LSU–Tulane rivalry played on the Tulane campus.
 Thirty days later, a Sugar Bowl-record crowd of 85,161 watched Notre Dame edge Alabama 24–23 in the first meeting between the traditional powers, allowing the Fighting Irish to capture the Associated Press national championship (the Crimson Tide was voted champion by the United Press International coaches poll, which did not take a poll after bowl games until the next season).